Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Myles Werntz

-Myles Werntz (PhD, Baylor University) is associate professor of theology and director of Baptist studies at Abilene Christian University in Abilene, Texas.
-He is the author or editor of several books, including Bodies of Peace and A Field Guide to...
+Myles Werntz (PhD, Baylor University) is associate professor of theology and director of the Baptist Studies Center at Abilene Christian University in Abilene, Texas.
+He is the author and editor of eight other books in Christian theology and ethics, most...

 Continue reading about Myles Werntz